erickveil/ProgrammingNotes/Kotlin/Kotlin When Statement.md

 }
 ```

 In this example, `Result` is a sealed class with three possible types: `Success`, `Failure`, and `Loading`.
-When using a `when` expression to handle instances of `Result`, you are guaranteed to handle all possible cases.
+When using a `when` expression to handle instances of `Result`, we are guaranteed to handle all possible cases.
 Because all subclasses must be declared in the same file as the sealed class, this tightly couples the subclasses with their parent, ensuring that the set of subclasses is always known and closed.

-When you're classing a type for state or strategy patterns, the classes usually aren't very large (If they are, you might want to refactor).
+When we're classing a type for state or strategy patterns, the classes usually aren't very large (If they are, we might want to refactor).
 So having all the classes in one file for all subclasses should not create an unmaintainable mega-file.